-As well as helping the ‘Hoarder’ and their families, this plan has been designed to empower the hoarder which assists and develops their decision making abilities, organisation skills, goal directed behaviours and planning skills.
+As well as helping the individuals and their families, this plan has been designed to help the person affected with developing their decision making abilities, organisation skills, goal directed behaviours and planning techniques.

 8 STEP PLAN

 Initial Assessment – the initial assessment uses the clutter image ratings to determine the level of clutter in each room of the property.
 Through discussions with the individual/family and other agencies, we can devise a strategy with the person concerned to support them.

 We signpost to relevant support which may include various therapies such as cognitive behavioural therapy (CBT) and emotional freedom technique (EFT) as well recommending seeing their GP using the ice-breaker form.